intel/transfer-learning/tlt/distributed/pytorch/README.md

 pip install --editable .
 ```

-4. Install multinode dependencies from the requirements text file.
+4. Install multinode dependencies from the shell script.
 You can also compile `torch_ccl` manually from [here](https://github.com/intel/torch-ccl)
 ```
-pip install -r tlt/distributed/pytorch/requirements.txt
+bash tlt/distributed/pytorch/pyt_hvd_setup.sh
 ```

 b.
 Or `conda`: